dendenxu/fast-gaussian-rasterization/readme.md

 **Note: for the ultimate 5-10x performance increase, you'll need to let `fast_gauss`'s shader directly write to your desired framebuffer.**

 Currently, we are trying to automatically detect whether you're managing your own OpenGL context (i.e. opening up a GUI) by checking for the module `OpenGL` during the import of `fast_gauss`.

-If detected, all rendering command will return `None`s and we will directly write to the bound framebuffer at the time of the draw call.
+If detected, all rendering commands will return `None`s and we will directly write to the bound framebuffer at the time of the draw call.
 Thus if you're running in a GUI (OpenGL-based) environment, the output of our rasterizer will be `None`s and does not require further processing.

 - [ ] TODO: Improve offline rendering performance.
 - [ ] TODO: Add a warning to the user if they're performing further processing on the returned values.

 **Note: the speedup is the most visible when the pixel-to-point ratio is high.**

 That is, when there are large Gaussians and very high-resolution rendering, the speedup is more visible.
 The CUDA-based software implementation is more resolution sensitive and for some extremely dense point clouds (> 1 million points), the CUDA implementation might be faster.
 This is because the typical rasterization-based pipeline on modern graphics hardware is [not well-optimized for small triangles](https://www.youtube.com/watch?v=hf27qsQPRLQ&list=WL).

 **Note: for best performance, cache the persistent results (for example, the 6 elements of the covariance matrix).**

 This is more of a general tip and not directly related to `fast_gauss`.
 However, the impact is more observable here since we haven't implemented a fast 3D covariance computation (from scales and rotations) in the shader yet.
 Only PyTorch implementation is available for now.